 Avoid trying to counteract fatigue with caffeine.
 Although this works as a short-term fix, it really does nothing to address the underlying fatigue.
 Many drivers will end up feeling even more tired after a couple of cups of coffee and will fall asleep shortly thereafter.

-Put Away Your Phone to Reduce Distracted Driving
+Solution: Put Away Your Phone to Reduce Distracted Driving

 There are many sources of distraction, including: